 Inclusive Health (formerly known as the North Carolina Health Insurance Risk Pool) offers more affordable heatlh insurance coverage to North Carolina individuals with pre-existing medical conditions.
-Starting in July 2010, they will begin offering coverage under the Temporary Federal High Risk pool established under the Patient Protection and Affordable Care Act.
+Effective July 1, 2013, Inclusive Health will no longer administer the Federal PCIP Program, they will however, continue to adminster the Inclusive Health -- State Pool coverage.

 NC Health Choice (NCHC) is a free or reduced price comprehensive health care program for children.
 NCHC may be helpful if your family makes too much money to qualify for Medicaid but too little to afford health insurance premiums.

 Medicaid is a health insurance program for low-income parents, children, seniors and people with disabilities.
 In North Carolina, Medicaid is jointly financed between federal, state and county governments.
 To be eligible for Medicaid you must meet income requirements, be a U.S. citizen or be of eligible immigration status, live in North Carolina and have a social security card or have applied for one.
 Apply for Medicaid at the County Department of Social Services in the county where you live.
 For more information about Medicaid, see the NC Department of Health and Human Services Division of Medical Assistance site.